-Note: The NMI vector location is at index 15 of the machine trap vector table for both non-vectored CLINT mode and vectored CLINT mode (i.e. at {mtvec[31:7], 5'hF, 2'b00}).
-The NMI vector location therefore does not match its exception code.
+Note: The NMI vector location is at index 15 of the machine trap vector table for vectored CLINT mode (i.e. at {mtvec[31:7], 5'hF, 2'b00}).
+The NMI vector location therefore does not match its exception code as is otherwise the case for vectored CLINT mode.